Will a dehumidifier cool a room?

 Skin Moisture Evaporation Is Changed When We Change Relative Humidity

-A normal human body temperature regulation includes evaporation of moisture from our skin.
-For example, when our body is overheating, we sweat profusely; this is simply a way of human body regulation to cool us down.
+A normal human body temperature regulation includes the evaporation of moisture from our skin.
+For example, when our body is overheating, we sweat profusely; this is simply a human body regulation to cool us down.

 In the case of high humidity – let’s say 70% relative humidity – the air is already highly saturated with water.
 That means the evaporation of moisture from our skin will be more difficult.
 We won’t be able to cool down because of the high humidity.

 We have all experienced this.
 In humid weather, it’s impossible to cool down.
-Our body sweat profusely but the sweat can’t evaporate anywhere, leaving is hot.
+Our body sweats profusely, but the sweat can’t evaporate anywhere, leaving it hot.

 All of a sudden, the moisture on our skin will be able to evaporate again.
 The surrounding air, being less humid, will take moisture from our skin much more willing.
 In effect, our cooling system will work again.

 That means that our body has an easier way to cool down at low relative humidity (thanks to the dehumidifier).
 The net effect – what we feel when the dehumidifier is actively decreasing the air moisture levels – is a cooling sensation.